 This course offers students who have advanced production skills and who have successfully completed the necessary technical proficiency examinations to access equipment and an opportunity to develop and produce their own media project.
-Students will work independently or in teams to produce a previously approved production using existing or emerging technologies from a variety of media.
-1 Credit
+Students will

 CC8981 (CMCT 6513 3.0) Struggle for Internet Creativity & Innov.